wikier/docker-push/README.md

 ## Requirements

-This script require to previously have installed both [Docker](https://docs.docker.com/engine/installation/) and [docker-squash](https://github.com/jwilder/docker-squash#installation) in your system.
+This script requires to have previously installed both [Docker](https://docs.docker.com/engine/installation/) and [docker-squash](https://github.com/jwilder/docker-squash#installation) in your system.